 Track employee satisfaction with Furious

-Of course, it’s very frustrating to discover dissatisfaction and frustration after the fact on public platforms.
+Of course, it is very frustrating to discover dissatisfactions and frustrations after the fact on public platforms.
 But once again, anticipate potential problems.
 Take them into account and react.
-And you’re likely to turn a disgruntled employee into an ambassador for your company.
+And you will be able to transform a dissatisfied employee into an ambassador for your company.

+Furious saves our clients an average of 20% of management time.
+That’s one full day of your work week.
+That’s significant.
 Like a virtual assistant, the tool will be there to remind you of your employees’ birthdays.
-But it’s also there to track their satisfaction at the end of a project, whether with the project itself, the customer or the associated team.
+But also to track their satisfaction at the end of projects, both regarding the project itself and regarding the client or the associated team.

-It will also be your partner for interviews and performance monitoring.
-The interface that will communicate your teams’ needs to you (yes, that’s where they’ll ask you for a new ping-pong table #TrueStory).
+It will also be your partner for interviews and performance tracking.
+The interface that will communicate your teams’ needs to you (yes, that’s right, that’s where they’ll ask you for a new ping-pong table #TrueStory) etc.

-In short, there’s much more to corporate management than project management and customer follow-up.
-An effective strategy also relies on human resources management that values employees and monitors their satisfaction on an ongoing basis.
-Your resources are precious, because they are at the heart of your added value.
-So it’s essential to adopt a clear, structured approach to understanding and improving their day-to-day experience.
+In short, business management is not limited to project management or client follow-ups.
+An effective strategy also relies on human resource management within the company that values employees and continuously monitors their satisfaction.
+Your resources are valuable, as they are at the heart of your added value.
+It is therefore essential to adopt a clear and structured approach to understand and improve their daily experience.